raae/queen.raae.codes/content/emails-queen/2022/10/10-semantic-react/index.md

 To lean more about check out [web.dev's article on Semantic HTML](https://web.dev/learn/html/semantic-html/).

-Unfouruntaly, adherence to semantic HTML often gets lost when creating reusable React UI components.
+Unfortunately, adherence to semantic HTML often gets lost when creating reusable React UI components.

 Let's say we make a reusable card component.